-The loan bears interest at the rate of 7.5%, it is unsecured and is repayable on the request of the Company or at the option of the subsidiary.
+The loan bears interest at the rate of 3.75%, it is unsecured and is repayable on the request of the Company or at the option of the subsidiaries.
 At least for the 12 months from the reporting date, the Company has not demanded for the repayment and accordingly the Company has disclosed the loan as a non-current asset.